COPD is the third most common cause of death in the United States.

 COPD occurs most often in older adults and can also affect people in their middle ages.
-It is not common in younger adults.
+It’s not common in younger adults.

 When people are younger, their lungs are still in a generally healthy state.
 It takes several years for COPD to develop.

 Most people are at least 40 years old when symptoms of COPD first appear.
-However, while rare, it’s not impossible to develop COPD as a young adult.
+It’s not impossible to develop COPD as a young adult, but it is rare.

-There are certain genetic conditions, such as alpha-1-antitrypsin deficiency, that can predispose younger patients to developing COPD.
+There are certain genetic conditions, such as alpha-1 antitrypsin deficiency, that can predispose younger people to developing COPD.
 If you develop symptoms of COPD at a very young age, typically under 40 years of age, your physician may screen for this condition.